-Susan Hubbard is the author of seven books, including The Society of S,The Year of Disappearances, and The Season of Risks--first published by Simon & Schuster.
-The series is now available as ebooks.
+She is the author of seven books, including The Society of S,The Year of Disappearances, and The Season of Risks--first published by Simon & Schuster.
+The Ethical Vampire Series is now available as ebooks at Amazon.com.
 Lisa Maria's Guide for the Perplexed, a satiric novel, was followed by Lisa Maria Takes Off.

 Hubbard's short story collection, Blue Money, won the Janet Heidinger Kakfa Prize for best book of prose by an American woman published.
 Her first book, Walking on Ice, received the Association of Writers and Writing Programs (AWP) Short Fiction Prize.
 Hubbard co-edited 100% Pure Florida Fiction, an anthology of contemporary stories set in Florida.
 Her short fiction has appeared in TriQuarterly, The Mississippi Review, Ploughshares, and other journals.
 Her fiction has been translated and published in more than fifteen countries.